|Guaranteed ATAR||70 This is the ATAR level at which an offer of admission is guaranteed, subject to any other non-ATAR

-Your first year provides an appropriate foundation for studying the physical, chemical and biological conditions of various environments and their effects on organisms.
+In your first year you will study the physical, chemical and biological conditions of various environments and their effects on organisms.

-In your second and third years you cover a wide range of environmental science topics, including study conservation biology and sustainability, chemical structure and spectroscopy, ecotoxicology, analytical chemistry, environmental impact assessment, environmental restoration, ecology and environmental geoscience.
+In your second and third years you will cover a wide range of topics, including conservation biology and sustainability, chemical structure and spectroscopy, ecotoxicology, analytical chemistry, environmental impact assessment, ecology, environmental geoscience and restoration.